ct-js/ct-js/README.md

 ## Getting your changes into production

-It's actually easy and robust.
-We have [regular ct.js](https://comigo.itch.io/ct) for core releases and [ct.js Nightly](https://comigo.itch.io/ct-nightly) as a canary/preview build.
+It's easy and robust.
+We have [regular ct.js](https://comigo.itch.io/ct) for public releases and [ct.js Nightly](https://comigo.itch.io/ct-nightly) as a canary/preview build.

 * Once your PR is approved and merged, it gets into the `develop` branch.
 * Every change to `develop` triggers a CI build, and a new version of [ct.js Nightly](https://comigo.itch.io/ct-nightly) is released publicly.